emilyrr/COMP313-Assigment1/README.md

 ### Development difficulties
-Getting the AI to want to take over the world was challenging as the return on investment is low.
+One difficulty I had was implenting the character animation blueprint on the different movements.
+I added animations for the different speeds of moving - idle, walking, running and sprinting - as well as idle and walking crouch.
+I encountered a lot of confusing problems which required a lot of trouble shooting with my limited knowledge of the unreal engine!
+However, they were great learning curves which have helped me to gain a better understanding of how the system works.

+The biggest challenge for me was familiarising myself with the unreal engine software as there were multiple times where it would completely crash and lose all my progress from half a days worth of work.
+It was a very good reminder to regularly commit and push my work to github.
+And also being limited to just Te Aro campus

 ### Most interesting
 The parts of the game that really shine and show off my programming ability

 ### Reflection on Learning
-What was the most important this I learnt in the process.
-One way to frame this is to look at things you struggled with and think about how you solved those and if that solution is **transferable** to similar situations.
+_What was the most important this I learnt in the process.
+One way to frame this is to look at things you struggled with and think about how you solved those and if that solution is **transferable** to similar situations._

-Reflections can be at multiple levels.
+_Reflections can be at multiple levels.
 Specific things that you learnt about the code, things you learnt about programming in the environment, things about programming in general, things about learning, or even things about how you value different aspects of your life.
-We expect you to cover the general programming and learning reflections based on specific examples but showing that you have generalised from those a more interesting lesson.
+We expect you to cover the general programming and learning reflections based on specific examples but showing that you have generalised from those a more interesting lesson._

-You need to edit this readme to discuss your project. .
-If you are doing a technology then you need to change the header above.
-Edit <your name> to be something like Simon McCallum

-The assingment description is in [Assignment 1 markdown](assignment1.md)
+I thouroughly enjoyed learning to use blueprints as they are a great visual representation of what the code is doing and as a visual learner, this is a big win for me!
+Next time I will defintiely focus on implementing more functions to increase the efficiency of the code.
+I can see how at a higher level, the blueprint code would become extremely cluttered without more sufficient use of the function blueprints.

+Whilst it always took me a significantly long time to learn how to do something the first time, it became much quicker once I had to redo the same tasks or apply that knowledge to another aspect of the project.
+It took me a while to get into the project, but I have a much better understanding of the basics in UE5 now which I'm excited to build upon for the next projects.